 All-Time Kings Broadcasters

-Hockey Hall of Famer Bob Miller is in his 40th season as the “Voice of the Kings” -- the first 17 years simulcast on TV and radio and the last 22 years as the exclusive television voice of the team -- and is again joined for the 23rd season by former Kings right wing Jim Fox for all Kings games on FS West.
+Hockey Hall of Famer Bob Miller is in his 42nd season as the “Voice of the Kings” – the first 17 years simulcast on TV and radio and the last 24 years as the exclusive television voice of the team – and is again joined for the 25th season by former Kings right wing Jim Fox for all Kings games on FOX Sports West.

 On November 13, 2000, Miller received the Foster Hewitt Award, as selected by the NHL Professional Broadcasters’ Association.
 This award, which recognizes those members of the radio and television industry who have made outstanding contributions to their profession and the game during their hockey broadcasting careers, is recognized by a plaque in the Hockey Hall of Fame in Toronto.

 On October 2, 2006, Miller received a star on the famous Hollywood Boulevard Walk of Fame.
-He also that year authored the book, Bob Miller’s Tales from the Los Angeles Kings.
-On February 4, 2002, Miller was inducted into the Southern California Sports Broadcasters Hall of Fame, where he serves as that organization’s president.
-Miller has also been named the top television play-by-play announcer in Southern California eight times (including 2012), and in February of 2011 he was inducted into the California Sports Hall of Fame.
+On February 4, 2002, Miller was inducted into the Southern California Sports Broadcasters Hall of Fame, where he served as that organization’s President for five years.
+Miller has also been named the top Television Play-by-Play Announcer in Southern California nine times (including 2013), and in 2014 he earned that club’s Special Achievement Award.
+In February of 2011, Miller was inducted into the California Sports Hall of Fame.

 In 1998, to commemorate his 25 years of loyal service to the organization, Miller was honored by having the STAPLES Center press box named after him and was presented with a “lifetime contract” by the club, and in 1997, Miller was named as one of the six inaugural members of the Kings Hall of Fame during the organization’s 30th Anniversary celebration.
 The National Sportscasters and Sportswriters Association also named him the California Sportscaster of the Year in 1997 and 2002.